AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 $ openssl req -newkey rsa:2048 -keyout <YOUR-SITE-NAME>.key -out <YOUR-SITE-NAME>.csr -nodes
 ```

-To request a signed certificate, provide the generated CSR to the CA by following their documentation.
+To request a signed certificate, provide the generated CSR to the CA by following the CA's documentation.
 Once the CA signs the CSR, you receive the signed certificate file.

 ### Review signed certificate

-Reviewing the signed certificate before adding it to the Cloud Manager is a good practice.
-You can review the certificate details using the following command:
+Review the signed certificate before adding it to the Cloud Manager.
+Review the certificate details using the following command:

 ```bash
 # Review the certificate details